sharenowTech/openAPI/README.md

+**❗ The API is deprecated and will be replaced.**

-# car2go API Documentation
+## car2go API Documentation
 The car2go API offers access to up-to-date car2go information such as parking spots and gas stations.

 ### Public Functions